 July’s window on the shop windows

-- Plus the usual retail changes in the Tameside area.
+- All the usual comings and goings in the Tameside area.

 Forthcoming Planning Applications

 Polite Note: for reasons of brevity, any pub and club applications come under the Pub and Club Update section.
-You know the drill (and it’s going to cost me a bit more than a tenner thanks to Brexit)…
+You know the drill; it’s one of ALDI’s latest Specialbuys offers tomorrow morning.

 Pub and club update

 In the last month, we have learned of The Silly Country’s success among Droylsdonian drinkers.
 With the weather being good for continental style bar culture, they have been trying (without success) to gain permission for an outdoor seating area.

 A new use could be found for the banking hall of the long-closed Royal Bank of Scotland branch on Stamford Road, Mossley.
 It could be converted into a café bar with a beer garden and a games room.
 The name is unknown as yet though anything other than The Old Bank or Old Brow would be appreciated.

 Will the long hot summer be with us next month?
 Could somebody spare us some rain for Buckton Moor?
 Tune in to our next thrilling episode on the 04 August 2018, 9am sharp.